 Feed-in braids share a history with the traditional braided style known as cornrows.
 Cornrows gained their name because of the pattern resembling cornfields.
-They were originally worn by indigenous people in Africa from as early as 3000 B.C. as an indicator of social status.
+They were originally worn by indigenous people in Africa from as early as 3000 B.C. to indicate social status.

 Enslaved Africans were forced to shave their heads, but cornrows reappeared as their hair grew back.
 Salves would also use cornrowing to keep their hair neat.